Tesla shares lag as bitcoin plunges on China crackdown

-Shares of Tesla Inc (TSLA.O) fell 2% on Wednesday, faring worse than the broader market, as China's crackdown on cryptocurrencies weighed on the electric car maker, which announced huge investment in bitcoins earlier this year.
+(Reuters) - Shares of Tesla Inc fell 2% on Wednesday, faring worse than the broader market, as China’s crackdown on cryptocurrencies weighed on the electric car maker, which announced huge investment in bitcoins earlier this year.

-Tesla disclosed in early February it had bought around $1.5 billion in bitcoins .
-As of March 31, it estimated the carrying value of its bitcoin investment at $1.33 billion and the fair market value at $2.48 billion. read more
+Tesla disclosed in early February it had bought around $1.5 billion in bitcoins.
+As of March 31, it estimated the carrying value of its bitcoin investment at $1.33 billion and the fair market value at $2.48 billion.

 “The rapid drop shows what a risky move it was for the carmaker to buy into the digital asset,” said David Kimberley, analyst at investing app Freetrade.